j23414/mango-user-guide/install_mango.md

 Visit the software website to download the newest version.

 Otherwise a window will pop up and tell you your current version is up to date.

+### User Interface

+You can increase the font size for the console and the editor using Ctrl++ on Windows and Linux or Cmd++ on Mac.
+Use Ctrl+- or Cmd+- to decrease font.
+Click and drag headers of Editor and Console if you want to rearrange the panes on the screen.